-For all real time integrations the traffic involved is TCP traffic over a specific port originating from the web server and received by the services below.
-The ports may be varied in configuration, but the default ports are:
+For all real time integrations the traffic involved is TCP traffic over a specific port originating from the web server and received by the services below in the Counterpoint environment.
+The ports may be changed by configuration, but the default ports are:

 - Commerce5 Gateway: 50937

 Both services utilize strong TLS 1.2 encryption, but additional steps should be taken to ensure security.
 Some common scenarios utilized to enhance security are given below.

 These scenarios are by no means a complete list, nor are they mutually exclusive so they may be blended to fit your needs.